xitiomet/irc-gpt-bot/README.md

-    "server": "127.0.0.1",   // Server to connect to "openAiKey": "",         // Your Open-AI API Key "contextDepth": 5,       // How much history to provide chatGPT for context "systemPreamble": "Only respond in hacker speak",  // Some rules for chatGPT to follow "port": 6667,            // IRC Port
+    "server": "127.0.0.1",   // Server to connect to "openAiKey": "",         // Your Open-AI API Key "contextDepth": 5,       // How much history to provide chatGPT for context "systemPreamble": "Only respond in l33t speak",  // Some rules for chatGPT to follow "port": 6667,            // IRC Port
-    "secure": false,         // Does this server require a secure connection "greet": false           // Should the bot greet people joining the channel?
+    "secure": false,         // Does this server require a secure connection "greet": false,          // Should the bot greet people joining the channel?
-}
+    "acceptInvites": true,    // Should the bot accept channel invites?
+    "model": "gpt-3.5-turbo"  // ChatGPT model to use }
 ```